KhronosGroup/glTF/specification/2.0/README.md

 ### accessor.byteOffset :white_check_mark:

 The offset relative to the start of the [`bufferView`](#reference-bufferView) in bytes.
-This must be a multiple of the size of the data type.
+This must be a multiple of the size of the component datatype.

 * **Type**: `integer`
 * **Required**: Yes